-A comparison study done by violence and firearm researchers about guns recovered in buyback programs and guns used in fatal shootings, found that “handguns recovered in buyback programs are not the types most commonly linked to firearm homicides and suicides.”
+One comparison study looking at guns recovered in buyback programs and guns used in fatal shootings found that “handguns recovered in buyback programs are not the types most commonly linked to firearm homicides and suicides.”

 “By themselves, they don’t tend to get the big guns that they’d really like off the street, off of the street,” said University of Michigan-Flint Associate Professor of Criminal Justice Dr. Kenneth Litwin.

 In the early buyback programs in Flint, many of the people turning in guns were older residents who didn’t want guns in their house according to archives from The Flint Journal.

 “My understanding from talking to people who have done those in the past, is it’s a cross section, it’s all different kinds of people,” Hart said.
 “Some people will bring in old weapons that they have in their house because they don’t feel safe having them there, to people who, for whatever reason, are in possession.”

 Litwin said that although the guns being brought in might not have been used for violence on the street, there are still potential benefits to getting those guns turned in.

 “Most firearm related deaths are suicides,” Litwin said.
 “This may be saving some lives in that sense because there’s not a firearm in the house.”

 According to the state-by-state analysis, “nearly 60% of gun deaths in Michigan are suicides, and half of all suicide deaths in Michigan involve firearms.”

 “Getting the guns removed from households could be beneficial, not to say the people who own them are not responsible,” Litwin said.
 “But if it’s not even there, it’s not even a resource that can be used if somebody is angry or so overwhelmed with stresses going on that they would direct violence toward themselves.”